Interest-Only Vs Repayment Mortgage

 How a mortgage broker can help you decide which option is best for you

-Choosing between an interest-only and a capital repayment mortgage isn’t always easy, especially when there are so many options that seem to straddle both, such as part-and-part mortgages or mortgages with initial interest-only periods.
-A broker is invaluable here to help assess your own unique circumstances and help you work out exactly which mortgage is best for you.
+Choosing between an interest-only and a capital repayment mortgage isn’t always easy, especially when so many options seem to straddle both, such as part-and-part mortgages or mortgages with initial interest-only periods.
+A broker is invaluable here to help assess your unique circumstances and help you work out exactly which mortgage is best for you.

-Once you’re happy with your choice, your broker can use their extensive knowledge of the market to find the lenders who will offer you the very best rates.
+Once you’re happy with your choice, your broker can use their extensive market knowledge to find lenders offering you the best rates.
 Having someone in the know negotiate on your behalf can save you a lot of time and money.
 If you get in touch, we’ll arrange for an experienced broker we work with to contact you directly.

 Can you switch from interest-only to repayment?

-Yes is the simple answer to this, and actually this can be a positive move as it will reduce the overall cost of your loan if you can start to repay the capital as well as the interest.
-It’s quite common for people to switch from interest-only to repayment as they progress in their careers and earn more money, or personal circumstances make it more affordable.
+Yes, this is the simple answer, and actually, it can be a positive move as it will reduce the overall cost of your loan if you start repaying the capital as well as the interest.
+It’s common for people to switch from interest-only to repayment as they progress in their careers and earn more money or personal circumstances make it more affordable.

-Your monthly mortgage payments will increase significantly when you switch, so lenders will want to be sure you can afford the extra cost.
-You have the option to stay with the same lender and the same or a new deal, or switch lenders completely and remortgage.
-A broker will be able to advise you on the best course of action.
+Your monthly mortgage payments will increase significantly when you switch, so lenders want to be sure you can afford the extra cost.
+You can stay with the same lender and the same or a new deal or switch lenders completely and remortgage.
+A broker can advise you on the best course of action.

 Can you switch from repayment to interest-only?

-Yes, switching to interest-only is an option too and can be useful if you’re struggling to afford the monthly payments on your repayment mortgage.
-The important thing here will be your repayment vehicle – you can’t make the switch simply to save some money every month without a proper plan in place.
+Yes, switching to interest-only is an option, too and can be useful if you’re struggling to afford the monthly payments on your repayment mortgage.
+The important thing here is your repayment vehicle – you can’t make the switch simply to save some money every month without a proper plan.

 Can you get an interest-only mortgage with bad credit?

 Yes, it’s possible.
 Many people worry that having a bad credit history will exclude them from being able to get a mortgage of any kind, but bad credit doesn’t have to be a deal breaker.
-Many lenders understand that credit issues can arise for all kinds of reasons and so will take a broader and more considered view of your financial situation.
+Many lenders understand that credit issues can arise for various reasons and will take a broader and more considered view of your financial situation.

 Get matched with a specialist mortgage broker